barchart/north-america-grain-price/docs/content/product_overview.md

 ## Product Roadmap
 Here are some features that we're working on.
 If you would like to submit a feature request, please reach out to cmdty@barchart.com.

-Coverage - We are currently in the process of broadening our coverage even further with the stated goal of 4,150 locations on average per day throuhgout 2021.
+**Coverage** - We are currently in the process of broadening our coverage even further with the stated goal of 4,150 locations on average per day throuhgout 2021.

-Location Continuity - Data around grain buying facilities is managed independently and includes information such as  what company owns the facility and how long the company has had ownership.
-As currently implemented, (example) if a grain buying facility (with a location ID of ‘A’) was sold to a new company, the original location ID A would be marked as inactive.
-A new location ID (‘B’) would be created to represent the facility after the transfer of ownership to the new company.
-Cash bids would be stored under the new location ID B.  In 2021 we will continue location ID A with status of Active even after the transfer of ownership.
+**Location Continuity** - Data around grain buying facilities is managed independently and includes information such as  what company owns the facility and how long the company has had ownership.
+As currently implemented, (example) if a grain buying facility (with a location ID of ‘A’) was sold to a new company, the original location ID A would be marked as inactive and A new location ID (‘B’) would be created.
+Cash bids would be stored under the new location ID B.

+In 2021 we will continue location ID A with status of Active even after the transfer of ownership.
 As a result, cash bids will continue to be stored under location ID A, and users can use facility meta data to track changes in ownership.

 ## Support and Feature Requests